Years built: 2015 to today

 What is it?

 It’s a French Qashqai.
 Well, perhaps that’s a bit of a glib explanation, but that’s exactly what the Kadjar is.
 Because Renault and Nissan are companies joined at the hip, so the Qashqai and the Kadjar share a common platform (Renault’s CFM chassis) and engines.
 In fact, under the skin the two cars are basically identical.
-The Kadjar has been a strong seller, but it’s never been as popular as the big-selling Nissan, so second hand it can be picked up for slightly less cash.
+You might be asking, should I buy a Renault Kadjar?
+Whilst the Kadjar has been a strong seller, but it’s never been as popular as the big-selling Nissan, so second hand it can be picked up for slightly less cash.

 Which one should I buy?